Data-compatibility of algorithms: Data-compatibility of the hybrid subgradient method

-Our main data-compatibility result in Theorem \ref{thm:7.1} below is obtained under the following assumptions: $Y\ $is a convex and compact subspace of the Hilbert space $H$, $T:Y\rightarrow Y$ is a nonexpansive operator for which Condition \ref{cond:condition} holds, and $f:Y\rightarrow R$ is a convex function.
+Our main data-compatibility result in Theorem \ref{thm:7.1} below is obtained under the following assumptions: $T:H\rightarrow H$ is a nonexpansive operator for which Condition \ref{cond:condition} holds, the closure of $T\left( H\right) $ (which denoted by $cl\left( T\left( H\right) \right) $) is compact, $f:H\rightarrow R$ convex function, Lipschitz on any bounded set.

-Since $Y$ is compact, there exists a ball $B(0,M),$ with $M>0,$ such that
+Since $cl\left( T\left( H\right) \right) $ is compact, there exists a ball $B(0,M),$ with $M>0,$ such that